 This will most likely be the hardest part of the whole project.
 Deleting or throwing away photos is tough because we have so many sentimental feelings attached.
 Especially when it comes to photos of kids.
 I can look at the worst, blurriest photo of one of my babies, and I still get a little pit in my stomach when I go to hit "delete."

 But, just as with any sort of organizational project, you'll feel so much better when you've pared things down.
 You'll be able to actually enjoy the wonderful photos you've collected instead of ignoring them because you're overwhelmed.

 The good news is that since this is the hardest part, once you've got this done, the rest should be smooth(ish) sailing.

 Ready?
 Let's continue.

-We’re ALL hanging onto bad and duplicate photos, and probably lots of ’em.
-If you’ve captured a once-in-a-lifetime moment, by all means keep the photo even if the quality is poor.
-Just be honest with yourself about what’s really worth keeping and what should be sacrificed.
+We're ALL hanging onto bad and duplicate photos.
+If you've captured a once-in-a-lifetime moment, by all means keep the photo even if the quality is poor.
+Just be honest with yourself about what's really worth keeping and what should be sacrificed.